Books by Masons

 by Joseph Fort Newton, Litt.D.P.
 Revised and Enlarged 1951 edition, p.63

-Lynn Perkins - As far as we can determine, Perkins wrote only one book: "The Meaning of Masonry - A Popular Guide to the Values of Ancient and Modern Freemasonry".
-Unless this work were of over-arching value rather than something which eluded copyright protection and was eligible for republication by anyone and thus becoming filler for the 'remainder' bins of bookstores throughout the 1960s and beyond, Perkins can hardly be named as 'an influential Masonic author' as some anti-Masons will do.
+Lynn Perkins - As far as we know, Perkins wrote only one book: "The Meaning of Masonry - A Popular Guide to the Values of Ancient and Modern Freemasonry".
+Unless this work were of over-arching value rather than something which eluded copyright protection and was eligible for republication by anyone, thus becoming filler for the 'remainder' bins of bookstores throughout the 1960s and beyond, Perkins can hardly be named as 'an influential Masonic author' as some anti-Masons will do.
 Further, Perkins does not provide his Masonic curriculum vitæ so a current reader picking up a copy of his work has no basis on which to judge his Masonic knowledge.
-Upon further inquiry, one finds that his bibliography is woefully inadequate for a discourse on such a profound subject.
+Upon inquiry, one finds that his bibliography is woefully inadequate for a discourse on such a profound subject.
 The author, though, makes it quite clear at the outset that his conclusions are his own and likely of little interest to anyone else.
 This, however, does not stop anti-Masons from using this book to support their contentions that somehow Masonry is a religion based on Perkins' writing.
 On our book reviews page, we have more to say about this work.
 We hope you'll drop by there.

 Masonic Publishing Houses